eriktorbjorn/minizork2-renovated/README.md

   won't work as intended.
 Perhaps this should be changed to
   $DISENCHANT to mark it as something internal?
 (You could still use it, but not by mistake.)

-* "PUT *object* IN KEYHOLE" will respond "It already is!" if the door isn't locked.
-That's because the action is interpreted as "UNLOCK DOOR WITH *object*".